cm-tle-pred/cm-tle-pred.github.io/index.md

 > * What did you l earn from doing Part B?
 What surprised you about your results?
 How could you extend your solution with more time/resources?
 > * What ethical i ssues could arise i n providing a solution to Part A, and how could you address them?
 > * What ethical i ssues could arise i n providing a solution to Part B, and how could you address them?

+It was learned that SGP4 algorithm is very accurate and its very challenging to build a model that is at par with what the scientific equations already produce.

 [Back to Top](#table-of-contents)